6 Ways To Work Smarter Not Harder In Your Health Coaching Business

 Plugins, software, autoresponders, power editor… there are enough new terms when it comes to digital marketing that you’re practically learning a new language!

-I see a lot of coaches attempting to setup complex marketing strategies and feeling like a failure when it doesn’t work.
-What are these technical beasts?
+I see a lot of coaches attempting to set-up complex marketing strategies and feeling like a failure when it doesn’t work.

 There are plenty of strategies that don’t require any technical know-how, so if the tech piece is intimidating you, skip it for now.
 You can always hire someone to help you implement these strategies once your business is ready for it.